meg768/homebridge-ikea-tradfri-gateway/README.md

 Yet another HomeBridge plugin for the IKEA Trådfri Gateway.

-There are several other great npm modules that connect to the IKEA Trådfri Gateway.
+There are several other npm modules that connect to the IKEA Trådfri Gateway.

 * [homebridge-tradfri-plugin](https://www.npmjs.com/package/homebridge-tradfri-plugin)
 * [homebridge-tradfri](https://www.npmjs.com/package/homebridge-tradfri)
 * [homebridge-ikea](https://www.npmjs.com/package/homebridge-ikea)

-Try them out before you decide.

-This plugin uses an excellent npm module [node-tradfri-client](https://www.npmjs.com/package/node-tradfri-client) from
+This plugin uses the npm module [node-tradfri-client](https://www.npmjs.com/package/node-tradfri-client) from
 [alcalzone](https://www.npmjs.com/~alcalzone)
 that does not require any other components to be installed and works on multiple platforms.

+## Note (2018-01-26)
-NOTE (2018-01-26) - This does not work with the latest firmware update of the Trådfri Gateway.
+This does not work with the latest firmware update of the Trådfri Gateway.
 As of now, the latest version does not allow you to add remote controls or dimmers to the TRADFRI app (at least in the iOS version) so this plugin